 Lisbon's undergound system connects the station with the city center.
 Look for the subway station Jardim Zoológico, very close to Sete Rios and part of the Blue line (Az).

-The bus station of Oriente is located at the north-west of the city.
+The station of Oriente is located at the north-east of the city.

-There is also a train station with the same name next to it, as well as a subway station, part of the Red line (Vm), that goes straight to the airport.
+It has also a subway station, part of the Red line (Vm), that goes straight to the airport.

 Porto Sao Bento